 Chronic Joy® Content Coordinator and Prayer Team

-A grandmother, but young at heart, Gayl loves exploring creativity through writing, poetry, nature photography, art, crocheting and piano.
-She loves coffee, tea, chocolate and jeans.
-Gayl has been married to Steve nearly 50 years.
-They have 7 children, a daughter-in-law, 2 sons-in-law and 14 grands, some with chronic illness and one son now with Jesus.
-Gayl’s deepest desire is to know God better, glorify Him and encourage others.
+A grandmother but young at heart, Gayl enjoys exploring creativity through writing, poetry, nature photography, art, crocheting, and piano.
+She loves coffee, tea, chocolate, and jeans.
+Gayl has been married to Steve for nearly 50 years, with 7 children and 14 grands (some have chronic illnesses, and one son is now with Jesus).
+Always learning and writing from her heart about life, her desire is to know God better, glorify Him, and encourage others.
+She blogs at Words, Photos and Art.